danoph/rails5_skeleton_app/README.md

 * cd into directory, direnv allow .
 * to run specs, run rspec spec (without bundle exec, will use spring preloader)

+* when using spring, dont prefix commands like rails s or rspec with bundle exec. if direnv was setup correctly, you can just use rails or spec and it will use the binary inside the ./bin folder

 This README would normally document whatever steps are necessary to get the application up and running.